Best Fantasy Football Draft Strategy For 2023

 If you want to be lucky, buy a lottery ticket.

-Luck should not be your strategy going into your fantasy draft.
+Luck should not be part of your fantasy football draft strategy.

 How you can break from the herd